Murdoch editors Brooks, Coulson had affair, British hacking trial told

 A public inquiry into media ethics, sparked by the hacking scandal, revealed how Cameron regularly texted or met Brooks for dinner at their country homes.

 Edis told a hushed Old Bailey court the affair went to the heart of the case.
-It began in 1998 and six years, during which Brooks married her first husband, TV soap actor Ross Kemp, in 2002.
+It began in 1998 and continued for at least six years, during which Brooks married her first husband, TV soap actor Ross Kemp, in 2002.
 Coulson himself married in 2000.

 Brooks and Coulson's relationship was discovered after police found a document containing a 2004 letter on a computer at Brooks's London home.
 Brooks wrote the letter to Coulson after he tried to break off the relationship, something which had obviously caused her a great deal of grief, Edis said.